Saudi, Russia debate record oil cut as U.S. resists action

-OPEC and Russia will debate record oil output cuts on Thursday to prop up prices wrought by the coronavirus pandemic but their talks are complicated by internal disagreements and the reluctance of the United States to join the action.
+OPEC and Russia will discuss record oil output cuts on Thursday to support prices hammered by the coronavirus crisis but talks are complicated by internal disagreements and the reluctance of the United States to join in any action.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)